jwinarske/kemprof/README.md

 ### Status

+* Only tested/working on Linux.
+Mac M1 needs some attention to be at parity; later.
 * Hardcoded to Profiler Stage (133e:0001)
 * Connects to Profiler Stage
 * Emulates basic connection with Rig Manager